MercuriLuciano/r-argentina-programa/class-6/assignment-1/README.md

 # Family-members-age-form

-A proyect for get the family size, create age inputs for each member, calculate/display oldest, youngest, and average age on button click.
+A proyect to get the family size, create age inputs for each member, calculate/display oldest, youngest, and average age on button click.

 ## Assignment